Alternative to Dropbox

 Dropbox is also closed-source and doesn’t feature client-side encryption With over 500 million users, Dropbox is one of the largest, most well-known cloud storage providers out there.

 Internxt built Drive with the vision of creating the first cloud storage service which presented the user with total control, security, and privacy of their files.
-Unlike Dropbox, Microsoft’s OneDrive, Apple’s iCloud, etc, Internxt Drive features zero-knowledge encryption, meaning that only you can truly access your files.
+Unlike Dropbox and its alternatives, Microsoft’s OneDrive, Apple’s iCloud, etc, Internxt Drive features zero-knowledge encryption, meaning that only you can truly access your files.
 Unlike with traditional providers, with Internxt Drive, files are uploaded and client-side encrypted, so only you hold the decryption key of these.

 Additionally, Internxt Drive’s architecture fragments your files before encrypting them, so a server never holds a whole file, but instead, an encrypted shard of it, which only you are able to decrypt.